Before you read on, click here to download our FREE guide to become debt free forever!

 Option Two: Personal Loan

 If you never want to see another credit card again, you should consider a personal loan.
-You can get prequalified without hurting your credit score, and find the best deal to pay off your debt faster.
-With just one application, you can get multiple loan offers with rates as low as 5.99% here.
+You can get prequalified at multiple lenders without hurting your credit score, and find the best deal to pay off your debt faster.

 Moving from 18% interest on a credit card to 10% on a personal loan is a good deal for you.
 You’ll also get one set monthly payment, and pay off the whole thing in 3 to 5 years.